RuthGyeul/Forbidden-Forest-Resources/README.md

 > A - Move Left / D - Move Right

 ## License
-- This project was used in ACTE Region 5 Tech Fair.
+- This project was used in AETC Region 5 Tech Fair.
 - DO NOT REUSE OR RECREATE OUR WORK.